zachighton/gettoknowaplace_restaurant_db/README.md

 In order to be able to answer our clients questions regarding restaurants in Barcelona, we have structured the database so that it can be easily queried for a variety of topics.
 Each table is linked to the main restaurant table and we have added additional links between other useful tables, such as location and cuisine.

 The tables include information about primary and foreign keys as well as data types for each field.
+Each entity relationship indicates cardinality such as zero-to-many and one-to-many relationships.

 ## Process